 In Bloomington the Educational Policy minor requires a C or better in each course and a 2.0 GPA overall.
+The Environmental Science and Environmental and Sustainable Studies minors require a C- or better in each course.

 In Indianapolis a minimum cumulative GPA of 2.0 is required for the B.S. degrees.
 In addition, a SPEA major GPA of 2.3 must be maintained in order to graduate.
 For students seeking certificates from SPEA, the minimum cumulative GPA requirement is a 2.0 or higher, and for students pursuing a minor the minimum cumulative GPA is a 2.3 or higher in all applicable course work.